pzqkent/Malaria_ResNet/README.md

 #credit
-The ResNet adapted from book book Deep Learning for Computer Vision with Python.
+The ResNet adapted from book Deep Learning for Computer Vision with Python.
 Metrics.py adapted from pape https://github.com/keras-team/keras/issues/5400